-The Eureka Mignon Specialita is one of the big names if you are after a dedicated home espresso grinder.
-This popular burr grinder has a small footprint while packing a punch.
+The Eureka Mignon Specialita grinder is one of the big names if you are after a dedicated home espresso grinder.
+The Eureka Mignon is a popular burr grinder that has a small footprint while packing a punch.
 It ticks all the boxes for a prosumer espresso grinder with 55mm flat burrs, stepless adjustment, and low grind retention.

 The only complaints some users have had are about the quality of the plastic hopper and portafilter holder.
 However, we would consider this relatively minor.
 Eureka has spent the money where it counts- on a high-quality motor and burrs.

 The Eureka Mignon Specialita is loaded with 55mm hardened steel flat burrs.
 So let’s unpack that a little bit.
 The hardened steel means the burrs are tough and resistant to chipping- these babies are going to last a while!
 Steel burrs are also razor-sharp, delivering a uniform grind size and clarity of taste.
 It pays to note that steel burrs often need to be seasoned or broken in before performing at their best.